AMAR - The realistic, simple and community-driven Role-Playing Game

 This site covers the rules of the game as well as information about the Amar fantasy world.

-This is the site of the Amar RPG.
-The game is the result of more than 33 years of development and play testing.
+This is the site of the Amar RPG - the simple yet realistic Role-Playing Game.
+The game is the result of more than 35 years of development and play testing.
 Its forerunner, The Mega Role-Playing System (Fantasy Edition) was published in the UK in 1987 and aimed to be the most realistic RPG.
 The target audience was seasoned RPG players.
 An RPG simulating real life was bound to be quite complicated and thus cumbersome.
 The developers (Geir Isene and Bent Brakas) decided to cut down and simplify the rule system.

 While still maintaining a high degree of realism, the rules were simplified and simplified and simplified.
 Until the rules themselves were only a small fraction of Mega.
 The system is now one of the simplest yet most realistic.
 The Amar RPG uses only a 6 sided dice (d6) for determining outcomes of risky events.
 It is easily learned by the Game Master in an evening.
 The players catch on in an hour or two.
 No sweat.
 Just pure role-playing fun.

 Here is the podcast that will give you a 20 minute introduction to the creativity, fun and excitement of Role-Playing Games in general and the Amar RPG in particular: What are Role-Playing Games?

 If you would like a dead simple game system to get introduced to role-playing, try the one-page system, Amar Lite.
 You can use this together with The first Amar Lite adventure as a one-off evening game or use the system for a campaign with very young or beginner players.
 It offers one of the simplest systems around while maintaining realism.
 Here is the podcast introducing the Amar Lite RPG.